Research TEAM|Who We Are (And how we got here)

 Research | Methodology.

-In an effort to generate a rich and rigorous collection of data, the From the Voices of Children study consisted of three different approaches to investigating the following questions:
+In an effort to generate a rich and rigorous collection of data, the From the Voices of Children study consisted of three different phases to investigate the following questions:

 Each phase of the research employed a different method, data collection, and analysis.